SteveBronder/ideas/yae.md

 };
 ```

+Once a kernel needs to be evaluated, all components of the kernel are accumulated, the kernel is compiled via a JIT, the expression arguments are passed to the kernel, and then the kernel is executed.
+See [here](https://github.com/stan-dev/math/blob/develop/stan/math/opencl/kernel_generator/multi_result_kernel.hpp#L34) For Stan Math's impl for doing this.

-More research needs to be done on kernel runtime generation.
+More research needs to be done on kernel runtime generation for CUDA.
 For a cuda target [NVRTC](https://docs.nvidia.com/cuda/archive/10.1/pdf/NVRTC_User_Guide.pdf) is the most likely driver target.

 # Drawbacks